celador/ForceCode/README.md

     * Replaces need for CumulusCI w/ Ant
     * Retrieve detailed deploy information
     * Runs Validation deploys
-* Retrieve Package
+* Retrieve Package - three options
+    * Retrieve all metadata
-    * Select from available Packages
+    * Retrieve by selecting from available Packages
-    * Retrive All Metadata
-    * Retrieve by Package.xml
+    * Retrieve by package.xml
 * Bundle & Deploy Static Resources on save
     * Auto refresh the browser on save
     * Works great with autosave
 * Create Classes from templates
-* Syntax Highlighting for Visualforce and Apex
-    * Functionality provided by the Visualforce and Apex extensions.
+* Easily switch credentials when working with multiple dev orgs
+* Diff server & local versions
 * SOQL and Tooling query
     * Quickly run [SOQL Queries](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm)
     * Query [Tooling Objects](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/reference_objects_list.htm)
-    * Results returned as JSON
+    * Results are returned as JSON
 * Arbitrary folder structure
     * Change your project `src` folder
     * Flexible project structure
 * API Limit Warnings
+* Syntax Highlighting for Visualforce and Apex
+    * Functionality provided by the Visualforce and Apex extensions.
 * ~~Create Package.xml~~ (on hold)
     * Functionality provided by the npm [package-xml](https://www.npmjs.com/package/package-xml) package

+## Documentation

+Documentation site can be found at [https://johnaaronnelson.gitbooks.io/forcecode/content/](https://johnaaronnelson.gitbooks.io/forcecode/content/)

+## Issues

+Please submit any issues or feature requests to [https://github.com/celador/ForceCode/issues](https://github.com/celador/ForceCode/issues)

 ## Configuration

 To begin, press `Opt+Cmd+C` or open the Command Pallet and type `>ForceCode: Menu` to bring up the ForceCode Menu
 You can then enter your credentials to login to your Salesforce org.
 Your configuration file will be stored in the base project directory as `force.json`.
+You need to have a folder opened in VSCode to be able to store this configuration file.
 The configuration file should look something like...

 ```json
 {